-Takeaways: Retiring as a freelancer
+Takeaways: Retiring as freelance writers

 The path to retiring as a freelancer is not nearly as rocky or uncharted as many fear.
 Following the practices in this article will help to ensure that you can retire from your career at the same time as your traditional-working peers.

-Never forget to prioritize your future, from setting up a SEP IRA as early as possible, to saving a percentage of your income each month and diversifying your income in as many ways as possible.
+Never forget to prioritize your future, from setting up a SEP IRA as early as possible to saving a percentage of your income each month and diversifying your income in as many ways as possible.